 Caging: Due to their extremely active nature, sugar gliders should have the largest cage possible.
-Minimum cage size for 1-2 adult gliders is 36 X 24 X 36 inches.
+Minimum cage size for 1-2 adult gliders is 36 X 24 X 48 inches.
 Cages should be made of wire mesh to allow for proper ventilation.
 Wire spacing should be no larger than 1.0 X 2.5 cm wide.
 Several different food and water bowls/bottles should be placed throughout the cage.
-Perches should be made from untreated wood or non toxic plants.

-Environment: The cage should provide adequate climbing branches of to allow for proper exercise and toys for enrichment.
-A nest box or sleeping area should also be provided high in the cage to allow for rest during the day.
-The ideal temperature range is between 75-80 F.
+Environment: The cage should provide adequate climbing branches to allow for proper exercise and toys for enrichment.
+A nest box or pouch should be provided high in the cage to allow for rest during the day.
+The ideal temperature range for sugar gliders is between 75-80 F.

-Exercise: Exercise is highly recommended.
-Branches, a plastic wheel for Sugar Gliders with a closed bottom, and some bird toys may be used to promote an active lifestyle.
+Exercise: Exercise is extremely important for the longterm physical and mental health of your glider.
+Branches, a plastic wheel designed for Sugar Gliders with a closed bottom and some bird toys may be used to promote an active lifestyle.
 Constant supervision is highly recommended when out of the cage.
 A small tent that can be put up in a room is a great way to offer safe access to exercise; this will keep them from getting lost/loose in the house.

-Captive diet: Several commercial sugar glider diets and/or pelleted bird diets are available and should encompass at least 75% of the daily dietary intake.
-Insects should be given to gliders as treats only due to the high fat content. *Please see the accompanying Pelleted Glider Diet Handout for diet suggestions*
+Captive diet: Several commercial sugar glider diets are available and should encompass at least 75% of the daily dietary intake.

-Fresh fruits and vegetables should comprise the other 25% of the glider diet.
-Fruits such as berries, melon, kiwi, papaya and mango should be included in this category of the diet.
-Calcium deficiency is common in gliders so the quality of the food you feed is very important.
-Fruits that should NOT be added as a portion of the diet include: grapes, bananas, apples, pears and canned fruit.
+Fresh fruits should comprise the other 25% of your glider’s diet.
+Healthy fruits, such as, berries, melon, kiwi, papaya and mango should be offered.
+Fruits that should be avoided include: grapes, bananas, apples, pears and any canned fruit.

 Obesity: Obesity is common with captive sugar gliders and may lead to cardiac and respiratory problems.
-To prevent this, food must be rationed and adequate exercise provided to prevent obesity.
+To prevent this, food must be rationed and adequate exercise should be provided.
 Treatment involves elimination of high fat diets and gradual weight loss.
 Weight loss may be monitored using an accurate gram scale.

-Malnutrition and Metabolic Bone Disease: This condition is a common cause of hind leg paralysis in sugar gliders and is mainly the result of inadequate calcium intake or improper calcium/phosphorus balance in the diet.
+Malnutrition and Hypocalcemia: This condition is a common cause of hind leg paralysis in sugar gliders and is mainly the result of inadequate calcium intake or improper calcium/phosphorus balance in the diet.
 Treatment involves supportive care and correction of underlying dietary issues.
-Other common symptoms of malnutrition include dehydration and diarrhea, blindness, hair loss, blindness, and seizures.
-In severe cases, malnutrition and metabolic bone disease can cause death.
+Other common symptoms of malnutrition include dehydration and diarrhea, blindness, hair loss, and seizures.
+In severe cases, malnutrition and hypocalcemia can cause death.

 Dental Disease: Dental tartar and periodontal disease is common in sugar gliders provided a soft, high carbohydrate diet.
-Advanced dental disease can occur and result in exposure of the tooth root and abscessation.
-Glider owners should regularly monitor their pet for facial swellings, weight loss, and eye discharge, as these can be indicators of dental disease and/or abscessation.
+Advanced dental disease can occur and result in exposure of the tooth root and tooth root abscesses.
+Glider owners should regularly monitor their pet for facial swellings, weight loss, and eye discharge, as these can be indicators of dental disease.
 Regular oral examinations and a good diet are required to help prevent this condition.

-Self mutilation: Sugar gliders may self mutilate from a variety of causes including solitude, stress, sexual frustration, and improper nutritional status.
-Proper nutrition, socialization, appropriate nesting areas, and good cage hygiene can help reduce stress in captive sugar gliders and prevent self destructive behaviors.
+Self mutilation: Sugar gliders may self mutilate from a variety of causes including solitude, stress, sexual frustration, improper nutritional status and lack of exercise.
+Proper nutrition, socialization, appropriate nesting areas, exercise outside of the cage, enrichment activities and good cage hygiene can help reduce stress in captive sugar gliders and prevent self destructive behaviors.
 Male gliders should be neutered to reduce hormonal surges and sexual frustration, both of which can be stressors leading to self mutilation.